sufangmu/sufangmu.github.io/docs/english/NCE/NCE3.md

 - formed an unrealistic picture of a.
 - imagine sth. to be n./adj.
 - a sort of
-- quite the opposite
+- quite the opposite  恰恰相反
 - wish that+句⼦
-- load a. with b.
+- load a. with b.  用b装载a。
-- as sb. put it…
+- as sb. put it…  如某人所说

 ## 13 It's Only Me

 After her husband had gone to work, Mrs. Richards sent her children to school and went upstairs to her bedroom.
 She was too excited to do any housework that morning, for in the evening she would be going to a fancy-dress party with her husband.
-She intended to dress up as a ghost and as she had made her costume the night before, she was impatient to try it on.
+She intended to dress up as a ghost and as she had made her costume(服装) the night before, she was impatient to try it on.
-Though the costume consisted only of a sheet, it was very effective.
+Though the costume consisted(由……组成) only of a sheet(床单), it was very effective(有效的).
 After putting it on, Mrs. Richards went downstairs.
 She wanted to find out whether it would be comfortable to wear.
 Just as Mrs. Richards was entering the dining-room, there was a knock on the front door.
-She knew that it must be the baker.
+She knew that it must be the baker(糕点师).
 She had told him to come straight in if ever she failed to open the door and to leave the bread on the kitchen table.
 Not wanting to frighten the poor man, Mrs. Richards quickly hid in the small storeroom under the stairs.
 She heard the front door open and heavy footsteps in the hall.
 Suddenly the door of the storeroom was opened and a man entered.
-Mrs. Richards realized that it must be the man from the Electricity Board who had come to read the metre.
+Mrs. Richards realized that it must be the man from the Electricity Board who had come to <u>read the metre</u>(抄表).
 She tried to explain the situation, saying
 'It's only me', but it was too late.
-The man let out a cry and jumped back several paces.
+The man <u>let out a cry</u> and jumped back several paces(步调).
-When Mrs. Richards walked towards him, he fled, slamming the door behind him.
+When Mrs. Richards walked towards him, he fled(flee,逃走), slamming(砰地关上) the door behind him.

+### Expressions

+- consist of … 由……组成
+- make yourself comfortable
+- at your own pace 按照自己的节奏
+- The pace of life
+- fancy dress party
+- be impatient to do sth.
+- let out a cry 发出一声呼喊

 ## 14 A Noble Gangster